Tame symmetric algebras of period four with small Gabriel quivers: Periodicity shadows

 \section{Periodicity shadows}

-This section gives a quick recap through the notion of periodicity shadow \cite{PS1,PS2}.
-We will first discuss the definition and the so called Reconstruction Theorem, and then give examples for $n=3,4,5$.
+This section gives a quick recap of the notion of periodicity shadow \cite{PS1,PS2}.
+We will first discuss the definition and the so-called Reconstruction Theorem, and then give examples for $n=3,4,5$.
 We finish with some helpful lemmas concerning the position of loops in the Gabriel quivers of GQT algebras.

-As mentioned in the introduction, the notion of shadow was motivated by a few conditions, which have to be satisfied for shadows $\bS_\La$ of TSP4 (in general, GQT) algebras $\La$.
-Following \cite{PS1}, we say that a skew-symmetric matrix $A\in\bM_n(\bZ)$ is a periodicity shadow if $A$ satisfies the following conditions: \begin{enumerate} \item[(PS1)] $A$ is singular, \item[(PS2)] $A$ does not admit a non-zero row containing only integers of the same sign, \item[(PS3)] There exists a symmetric matrix $C\in\bM_n(\bN)$ with non-zero columns such that $AC=0$. \end{enumerate} Such a matrix $A$ is called tame, provided that: \begin{enumerate} \item[(T1)] $A$ has entries $|a_{ij}|\leqslant 2$, \item[(T2)] no row (equivalently, column) contains $a_{ij}=2,a_{ik}\geqslant 1$ or $a_{ij}=-2,a_{ik}\leqslant -1$, \item[(T3)] each row (column) contains at most four positive and at most four negative entries. \end{enumerate}
+The notion of peridicity shadow was motivated by a few conditions, which have to be satisfied by shadows $\bS_\La$ of TSP4 (in general, GQT) algebras $\La$.
+Following \cite[see Definition 4.2]{PS1}, we say that a skew-symmetric matrix $A\in\bM_n(\bZ)$ is a {\it periodicity shadow} if $A$ satisfies the following conditions (see also \cite[Theorem 2.2]{PS1}): \begin{enumerate} \item[(PS1)] $A$ is singular, \item[(PS2)] $A$ does not admit a non-zero row containing only integers of the same sign, \item[(PS3)] there exists a symmetric matrix $C\in\bM_n(\bN)$ with non-zero columns such that $AC=0$. \end{enumerate} Such a matrix $A$ is called {\it tame}, provided that: \begin{enumerate} \item[(T1)] $A$ has entries $|a_{ij}|\leqslant 2$, \item[(T2)] no row (equivalently, column) contains $a_{ij}=2,a_{ik}\geqslant 1$ or $a_{ij}=-2,a_{ik}\leqslant -1$, \item[(T3)] each row (column) contains at most four positive and at most four negative entries. \end{enumerate}

+We will often identify a skew-symmetric matrix $A$ with the unique $2$-acyclic quiver $\bfQ_A$, whose adjacency matrix is $\Adj_{\bfQ_A}=A$.